k8s-school/ktbx/README.md

 ## How-to

-- On the host machine, launch and editor and add Kubernetes applications code and scripts to `homefs` directory.
+- On the host machine, launch an editor or IDE and add Kubernetes applications code and scripts to `homefs` directory.
-- Inside the container, run your code and scripts.
+- Inside the `k8s-toolbox` container, directly run code and scripts.